 Many of our competitors provide controls at the user level.
-This is fine if you are certain that all the PDF documents you ever send to a user require identical controls.
+This is fine if you are certain that all the PDF documents you ever send to a user will require identical controls.
 But that’s often not the case.

 We provide controls at the document level.
-This means you can decide just how important the document is.
-This more closely matches the value of the information, rather than assuming that the user always has the same rights for every document you make available to them.
+This means you can decide how important the document is.
+This more closely reflects the value of the information, rather than assuming that the user always has the same rights for every document you make available to them.

-Of course, in our system, you can publish the same document more than once, applying different controls to each publication and expiry can be controlled at both the document and the user level.
+In our system, you can publish the same document more than once and apply different controls to each publication.
+Additionally, expiry can also be controlled at both the document and the user level.

-We don’t use insecure passwords, low strength encryption (128 bit) or plug-ins that are vulnerable to attack so you can be sure your PDF documents are protected using the best security available.
+We don’t use insecure passwords, low-strength encryption, or plug-ins that are vulnerable to attack, so you can be sure that your PDF documents are protected using the best security available.

 We don’t make you upload your source files to a web server in order to protect them (where they could be easily compromized).
 Many companies that provide PDF DRM in the browser, store unprotected copies of your PDF on the server so they can be used for search purposes since they display an image to the client rather than the actual PDF document.
 With Locklizard, both unprotected and protected PDF files remain in your control and ownership at all times and are never exposed.

 How does Safeguard PDF Security differ from file encryption products?

-Whilst file encryption products protect information whilst it is in transit or when stored on disk they do not provide protection for the entire lifecycle of an electronic document.
-Once a document reaches the recipient, the protection is lost (the recipient decrypts the document), and the document can be forwarded, copied and viewed by unauthorized recipients.
-In addition, encryption does not provide controls over document access rights – what a user can or cannot do with the document (print control, etc.) or document expiry.
+While file encryption products protect information while it is in transit or when stored on disk, they do not provide protection for the entire lifecycle of an electronic document.
+Once a document reaches the recipient, the protection is lost (the recipient decrypts the document), and the document can be forwarded, copied, and viewed by unauthorized recipients.
+In addition, encryption does not provide controls over document access rights – what a user can or cannot do with the document (print, edit, etc.) – or document expiry.

-Safeguard PDF Security dynamically protects PDF documents inside and outside the network, online and offline, with strong encryption, document expiry and access rights, to provide persistent end-to-end protection throughout a protected PDF document’s lifecycle.
+Safeguard PDF Security dynamically protects PDF documents inside and outside the network, online and offline, with strong encryption, document expiry, and access rights.
+This delivers persistent end-to-end protection throughout a protected PDF document’s lifecycle.

 How secure is Safeguard PDF Security?

 Safeguard PDF Security uses US Government strength encryption – the AES algorithm.
-It would currently take todays fastest computer approximately 149 thousand-billion (149 trillion) years to crack a 128-bit AES key.
+It would currently take today’s fastest supercomputer approximately 27,337,893 trillion trillion trillion trillion years to crack a 256-bit AES key.
 For reference, the universe is thought to be 13.7 billion years old.
 Locklizard’s AES encryption should therefore be safe for many years, even factoring in quantum computing.
 For more information on AES see NIST’s AES fact sheet.

-In addition, we don’t use third party plug-ins to control your secure document access.
-This ensures we are not open to weaknesses in the published APIs or security holes in the third party application.
-One of our competitors that uses this approach, has been compromised and found the only way to prevent hacking of their systems was via the legal system and a court writ!
+In addition, we don’t use third-party plug-ins to control your secure document access.
+This ensures we are not open to weaknesses in the published APIs or security holes in the third-party application.
+A competitor that uses this approach found the only way to prevent hacking of their systems was via the legal system and a court writ.